-Our clientele includes a variety of businesses whose products, services and interests are focused on the evolution of the communications industry, including communications service providers, cable multiple systems operators (MSOs) as well as technology companies, media and entertainment companies, and financial services firms that invest in the communications industry.
-Our clients are principally located in the United States, United Kingdom and Western Europe.
-We believe we are unique in our ability to provide a comprehensive business and technology solution to the communications industry, including strategy consulting and business planning, organizational development, market research and analysis, product/service definition and launch, customer acquisition and retention, program management, technical support, process modeling and software solutions for business support systems and operations support systems.
+Our clientele includes a variety of businesses whose products, services and interests are focused on the evolution of the communications industry, including communications service providers, cable multiple systems operators ("MSO's") as well as technology companies, media and entertainment companies, and financial services firms that invest in the communications industry.
+Our clients are principally located in the United States, United Kingdom ("UK") and Western Europe.
+We believe we are unique in our ability to provide a comprehensive business and technology solution to the communications industry, including strategy consulting and business planning, organizational development, market research and analysis, product/service definition and launch, customer acquisition and retention, program management, technical support, process modeling, and software solutions for business support systems and operations support systems.
 Our software and application development capabilities are evolving both organically and through strategic partnerships with product focused companies.

 Our services are provided by a blend of experienced senior professionals from the communications industry and professionals recruited from both universities and other professional services firms.
 As it relates to most key software and technology decisions, we believe our clients value our unbiased approach of providing technology-agnostic and vendor-neutral evaluations and recommendations that are based on a thorough knowledge of each solution and each client's unique situation.
-Therefore, we are able to capitalize on extensive experience across complex multi-technology communications systems environments to provide what we believe are the most sound and practical recommendations to our clients.
+Therefore, we are able to capitalize on our extensive experience across complex multi-technology communications systems environments to provide what we believe are the most sound and practical recommendations to our clients.

 We have evolved our business from its original focus of providing primarily management and operational consulting services to today providing an integrated suite of technology solutions and service offerings to the communications marketplace.
 We have increased the depth and breadth of skill sets in our employee work base, diversified our technical competencies, expanded our core management consulting offerings and positioned our business to compete internationally.
-We believe these actions have expanded key client relationships, have differentiated us in the market with respect to serving the needs of large global communication service providers, and provided for expansion of our key direct distribution channel elements.
+We have developed solutions to assist content providers and media companies as they cope with the operational complexities of launching new products and services; attempt to streamline their business systems and processes following merger and acquisition activity; and address product lifecycle issues in the wake of competitive pressures.
+We have also provided program management, business process, service assurance and leadership teams for cable MSO's as they launch new digital voice product and service rollouts, including voice over internet protocol offerings, and focus on their 4G wireless launch through partnerships.
+We believe these actions have expanded key client relationships, have differentiated us in the market with respect to serving the needs of large global communication service providers and cable MSO's, and provided for expansion of our key direct distribution channel elements.